Why is My Bougainvillea Dying?

 If your bougainvillea is dropping leaves and flowers after planting then this is often because the plant is in shock due to a drastic change in growing conditions.

-So when they are transported to a garden center and then to your home they are often planted in contrasting conditions from which they are accustomed which can cause transplant shock.
+So when they are transported to a garden center and then to your home they are often planted in contrasting conditions to which they are accustomed which can cause transplant shock.

 Transplant shock can cause leaf and flower drop of your bougainvillea and it may seem like the plant is dying.

-However some degree of shock is not usual and the plant can recover as long and as they are cared for properly the plant can adjust to your garden.
+However, some degree of shock is not usual and the plant can recover as long as they are cared for properly the plant can adjust to your garden.

 To mitigate the effects of transplant shock it is important to ensure that the bougainvillea has…